-By these responses to the resolutions of inquiry, I believe I have fully and fairly presented the facts and circumstances preceding my pardon of former President Nixon.
+I have fully and fairly presented the facts and circumstances preceding my pardon of former President Nixon.
 In this way, I hope I have contributed to a much better understanding by the American people of the action I took to grant the pardon when I did.
-For having afforded me this opportunity, I do express my appreciation to you, Mr. Chairman, and to Mr. Smith, the Ranking Minority Member, and to all the other distinguished members of this Subcommittee; also to Chairman Rodino of the Committee on the Judiciary, and to Mr. Hutchinson, the Ranking Minority Member of the full Committee.
+For having afforded me this opportunity, I do express my appreciation to you, Mr. Chairman, and to Mr. Smith, the Ranking Minority Member, and to all the other distinguished Members of this Subcommittee; also to Chairman Rodino of the Committee on the Judiciary, to Mr. Hutchinson, the Ranking Minority Member of the full Committee, and to other distinguished Members of the full Committee, and to other distinguished Members of the full Committee who are present.